6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 2. Coax abandoners back to their shopping sessions

-Visitors that come to your site and browse the same product multiple times show high intent to purchase.
+Visitors who come to your site and browse the same product multiple times show high intent to purchase.
 And visitors who add a product to their cart but don’t purchase show even higher intent to purchase.

 We see a higher conversion rate from being able to send the reminder directly to the customer’s fingertips.